A tool to execute FMUs and couple them to PDE-based solvers using preCICE.

 What is this?

 The Functional Mock-Up Interface (FMI) is a standard for the exchange of dynamic simulation models.
 Currently, it is the de-facto industry standard for co-simulation.
-Models implementing the FMI standard are called Functional Mock-Up Units (FMU).
+A model implementing the FMI standard is called Functional Mock-Up Unit (FMU).

 The preCICE-FMI runner contains the script fmiprecice to couple FMU models with other simulation tools via preCICE.
 The runner serves as an importer for the FMU to steer the simulation.
-Additionally, the runner calls the preCICE library to communicate and coordinate with other solvers.
+Additionally, the runner calls the preCICE library to communicate and coordinate with other simulation tools.

 Usage